 On their first date, Brooklyn couple Cara and Jesse agreed that if they made it to marriage, they would move their family abroad.
 15 years and two kids later, they're excited to have their kids experience the language and culture of Spain's Costa Del Sol.
 Cara wants a home near the beach with modern amenities and style, but Jesse wants the rustic charm of the Andalusian countryside.

 After discovering she had familial ties to Paris, Texan Janet wanted to plant roots in her ancestral home.
 Michael supports Janet's dream, but he's nervous about buying a second home in pricy central Paris.
 Janet knows apartments are smaller, but she still wants space for her adult kids to visit with the charm of an older Parisian apartment.
 The move is Janet's big dream, but Michael isn't sure if he can stomach a financially unpredictable renovation.

-Ashley and Robin are ready to set down roots in the Provence region of southern France, where they've been enjoying vineyards, olive fields and the mild climate.
-But Provence is one of the most expensive regions in France, and the 'French way of life' may be way out of reach on their tight budget.
-And Ashley isn't too thrilled about Robin's plan to offset costs by renovating a property.
+A couple is ready to set down roots in the Provence region of southern France, where they've been enjoying vineyards, olive fields and the mild climate.
+But Provence is one of the most expensive regions in France, and the 'French way of life' may be out of reach on their tight budget.

 Moving from Portland, Oregon, to Prague in the Czech Republic is a huge change for Scott and Jared.
 Scott studied in Prague and he wants Jared to love the city as much as he does, but Jared wants an apartment big enough for his own space.
 Finding a home they both agree on with their small budget is going to be difficult.